wp-plugins/event-organiser-csv/readme.txt

 * All being well you should now see a preview of the CSV file, along with a drop-down option at the base of each column.
 If the preview looks wrong, try selecting a different delimiter type (comma, tab, space) at the top.
 * If the first row of the CSV file is a header, select the option indicating this.
 The first row will then be ignored.
 * At the bottom of each column select what the column represents.
-The options are (not all a required):
+The options are (not all are required):
   - Title
   - Start (formatted in Y-m-d format, and also indicating time **only** if the event is not all-day)
   - End (formatted as above)